Brendan-Blanchard/ws-mock/README.md

 expectations were met by incoming messages.
 Any failures will cause a panic, detailing what messages were seen and expected.

-Either `.respond_with(...)` or `expect(...)` is required for a mock, since mounting a mock that does not respond or expect any calls will have no discernible effects.
+Either `.respond_with(...)`, `.forward_from_channel(...)`, or `expect(...)` is required for a mock, since mounting a mock that does not respond, forward messages, or expect any calls will have no discernible effects.
 This produces a panic if a `WsMock` is mounted without a response or expected number of calls.
 It's also perfectly valid to `.expect(0)` calls to a mock if verifying a certain type of data was never received.

 ```rust
 use futures_util::{SinkExt, StreamExt};